superduper-io/superduper/docs/hr/content/use_cases/classical_tasks/sentiment_analysis_use_case.md

-# Building Sentiment Analyser Using transformers on MongoDB
+# Sentiment Analysis Using transformers on MongoDB

 ```python
 !pip install superduperdb